-This course provides the preparation of student towards providing an introduction of yoga and its important streams, a brief introduction of Indian Philosophy; a brief history and the basis different yoga.
-The student will be in a position to appreciate the Yogic way of living, which they can inculcate in their life style and will be prepared to teach others the benefits of same.
+Sr. No. At the end of semester, student will be able: CO 1 To explain Yoga and its important streams and Indian Philosophy.
+CO2 To explain brief origin & history of Yoga and essentials of Yoga.
+CO3 To appreciate the Yogic way of living, which they can inculcate in their life style and will be prepared to teach others the benefits of same.
+CO4 To describe life sketches and contributions of eminent Yogi's in the field of Yoga.